 Animal Modeling Core

-The role of the Animal Modeling Core (AMC) is to facilitate the development and use of state-of-the-art mouse models and to provide relevant consultation, training, and troubleshooting for UM-SBDRC Center members interested in pursuing skin-related studies in mice.
+The Animal Modeling Core (AMC) facilitates the development and use of state-of-the-art mouse models in skin-related research and provides relevant consultation, training, and troubleshooting for UM-SBDRC Center members interested in pursuing skin-related studies in mice.

-• Consultation on the design and development of project-specific GEMMs, including conventional, Cre-inducible, doxycycline-inducible, and conditional mutant mice.
+• Design and development of project-specific Genetically Engineered Mouse Models (GEMMs), including conventional, Cre-inducible, doxycycline-inducible, and conditional mutant mice.

-• Guidance for producing and validating mouse models, including transgene construction, verification, genotyping, and GEMM production; screening; breeding, strain establishment, and validation.
+• Production and validation of mouse models, including transgene construction, verification, genotyping, and GEMM production; screening; breeding, strain establishment, and validation.

 • In vivo manipulation, including transgene induction protocols, UV irradiation, induction of skin inflammation by exogenous agents, bleomycin-induced fibrosis, and orthotopic xenografts and allografts.